protocol/research-website/content/posts/202104-snarkpack/index.md

 You can see here we scale the second check by $r$: the point $E$ is scaled by
 $r$ since it is much more efficient to do scalar multiplication in
 $\mathbb{G_1}$ than in $\mathbb{G_t}$.
-As well we split into two MillerLoop since it is not parallelizable so we prefer to run all these one in parallel and perform the FinalExponentiation at the end.
+We also split MillerLoop into two since it is not parallelizable, so we prefer to run all of this in parallel and perform the FinalExponentiation at the end.
-Using such randomization, the attacker has a negligible probability of finding points that satisfy $e(A,B)e(-C,D) == e(E,F)^r$ since he doesn't know $r$ in advance - he never knows it, it's a locally generated random element by the verifier.
+Using such randomization, the attacker has a negligible probability of finding points that satisfy $e(A,B)e(-C,D) == e(E,F)^r$ since he doesn't know $r$ in advance -- indeed he never knows it, it's a locally generated random element by the verifier.

-At the end of the verification routine, the **verifier only performs one FinalExponentation, instead of 14**.
-We were able to significantly gain hundreds of ms thanks to these optimizations.
+At the end of the verification routine, *the verifier only performs one FinalExponentation, instead of 14*.
+We were able to significantly gain hundreds of milliseconds thanks to these optimizations.
 You can find the general logic in the `PairingCheck` [struct](https://github.com/filecoin-project/bellperson/blob/feat-aggregation/src/groth16/aggregate/accumulator.rs).

-One important consideration here is to note that we need the randomness of the verifier to be sampled locally, and to be unpredictable in the sense the prover should not be able to guess what values the verifier is gonna use to aggregate the checks.
-In the implementation, verifier samples from `/dev/urandom`.
+One important consideration here is to note that we need the randomness of the verifier to be sampled locally, and to be unpredictable in the sense that the prover should not be able to guess what values the verifier will use to aggregate the checks.
+In the implementation, the verifier samples from `/dev/urandom`.

 ## Conclusion

 We have now seen how can we prove an inner product in an efficient manner, and how this is used to aggregate Groth16 proofs.
 Our implementation is efficient and is being implemented in Filecoin (FIP 13 is [opened](https://github.com/filecoin-project/FIPs/blob/master/FIPS/fip-0013.md)!).
-If you're interested in learning more, have insightful comments, or are  interested in learning more about what we do at Protocol Labs research, check out our [CryptoNetLab page](/groups/cryptonetlab), join the discussion in our [GitHub forum](https://github.com/protocol/CryptoNetLab/discussions) or reach out via [email](mailto:research@protocol.ai").
+If you're interested in learning more  have insightful comments about this topics, or want to learn more about what we do at Protocol Labs research, check out our [CryptoNetLab page](/groups/cryptonetlab), join the discussion in our [GitHub forum](https://github.com/protocol/CryptoNetLab/discussions), or reach out via [email](mailto:research@protocol.ai").

 ## Acknowledgements

-Thank you to Marry Maller, Benedikt Bunz, Pratyush Mishra and Noah Vesely for insightful discussion and helping us understand their scheme.
+Thank you to Mary Maller, Benedikt Bunz, Pratyush Mishra, and Noah Vesely for insightful discussion and helping us understand their scheme.
 Thank you to Anca & Porcuquine whose insightful comments improved this post.
-Thank you dignifiedquire, whose help on the Rust implementation has led to substantial gains and new Rust knowledge for myself.
+And thank you dignifiedquire, whose help on the Rust implementation has led to substantial improvements to the scheme and new Rust knowledge for this author.